Rick Benjamin’s

 A rare manuscript part from the original Broadway stage version of The Wizard of OZ (1902); the Collection includes orchestrations from hundreds of operettas, musical comedies, and revues of the 1890s, 1900s, 1910s, and early ’20s.

-SILENT FILM MUSIC – Rick Benjamin has one of the world’s finest collections of original period orchestra music for the silent films (c1896-1928); it includes rare cue sheets, scores, and parts for hundreds of movies, as well as nearly a thousand “photoplay” cues.
+SILENT FILM MUSIC – Rick Benjamin has one of the world’s finest collections of original period orchestra music for the silent films (c1896-1928); it includes rare cue sheets, scores, and parts for hundreds of movies, as well as over a thousand “photoplay” cues.
 Here is the cover of the conductor’s part to the 1917 melodrama Within The Law.
 The film itself is apparently lost.

 Of course, ragtime is the centerpiece of the PRO’s repertoire, because the Collection contains nearly 700 original orchestrations of rags.
 Some of these are arrangements of piano pieces, but many were composed especially for small orchestras, like this rare 1912 number, “A Greasy Rag.”